akalongman/ubuntu-configuration/README.md

 ### Update BIOS on Lenovo

+Install genisoimage via `sudo apt install genisoimage`

 1. Go to support.lenovo.com (or better use a search engine because the Lenovo website is ugly) and search for the BIOS upgrade of your laptop model.

 2. Download the most recent ISO file.
 Look for "BIOS bootable update CD".

-3. Convert the ISO image to IMG format via `geteltorito -o bios.img g2uj18us.iso` [Convert .ISO to .IMG format](#convert-iso-to-img-format)
+3. Convert the ISO image to IMG format via `genisoimage -o bios.img g2uj18us.iso` [Convert .ISO to .IMG format](#convert-iso-to-img-format)

 4. Insert any USB stick into your laptop.
 The image file is just ~50 MB in size so even USB sticks with low capacity will work.
 Keep in mind that the stick will be completely overwritten.